 - Tet Trung Thu – Mid-Autumn Festival

 Mid-Autumn festival is on the 15th of 8th lunar month, to celebrate the most beautiful full-moon of year and rice harvest.
-This is also the time for family gatherings, good fortune praying, and specially in Vietnam, it’s for the children.
+This is also the time for family gatherings, good fortune praying, and especially in Vietnam, it’s for the children.
 One thing that can’t be missed in this festival must be the moon-cake – the symbol of autumn.

 - Tet Ong Tao – Kitchen Guardians Festival

 Kitchen Guardians Sending-off on the 23rd of the 12th lunar month is the first event of Tet Nguyen Dan festival.
-In each family, there are three kitchen gods whose duties is to watch over the house and its members during the year and when the year is over, the gods will ride the carps to the heaven to report to the Jade Emperor about each family’s good and bad deed done in the year.
-The family will offer a feast and buy three carps to free them as sending-off ceremony.
+In each family, there are three kitchen gods whose duties are to watch over the house and its members during the year and when the year is over, the gods will ride the carps to the heaven to report to the Jade Emperor about each family’s good and bad deed was done in the year.
+The family will offer a feast and buy three carps to free them as a sending-off ceremony.

 - New Year Eve – January 1

-- Tet Nguyen Dan – From last day of the last lunar month to 4th day of the first lunar month
+- Tet Nguyen Dan – From the last day of the last lunar month to 4th day of the first lunar month

 - Hung Kings Commemorations – 10th day of the 3rd lunar month